hmushock/middle-ground/README.md

 <h2>Synopsis</h2>

-Middle Ground is a program that allows users to input two addresses and find a restaurant within 500 meters of the midpoint, simplifying the process of meeting up with friends who might not live in the same area of the city.
-While this project is still a work in progress, it is currently fully functional for use in major urban areas such as Philadelphia.
+Middle Ground is a program that allows users to input two addresses and find a restaurant within 500 meters of the midpoint, simplifying the process of meeting up with friends who might not live in the same area of the city or in different towns.
+Middle Ground is currently fully functional for use in major urban areas such as Philadelphia, New York, and their suburbs.
+The program has recently been updated to automatically expand the acceptable radius to 5000 meters if there is not a dining establishment within 500 meters of the midpoint, allowing for greater flexibility when used in suburban areas or when traveling between different cities and towns.

-Middle Ground uses Python 3 to connect with the GoogleMaps Directions API and Google Places API, returning information from the JSON data.
+Middle Ground uses Python 3 to connect with the GoogleMaps Directions API and Google Places API, returning the JSON response.

-As Middle Ground is still in the development and debugging stage, there are a few best practices to keep in mind while using the program.
-It is best suited for use in densely populated urban areas where it would be rare not to have a dining establishment within 500 meters of any address.
-Middle Ground also works best when both addresses are located in the same major city, since locations separated by a long stretch of highway may not have a rest stop near the midpoint.
+There are a few best practices to keep in mind while using Middle Ground.
+It is best suited for use in densely populated areas where it would be rare not to have a dining establishment within 500 (or 5000) meters of any address.
+Even if both addresses are in urban areas, long distances can affect the functionality of this program.
+For example, if you are traveling from Brooklyn to meet up with a friend from Los Angeles, Middle Ground might not be able to find a restaurant if the midpoint is in a very rural area of the midwest.

 <h2>Motivation</h2>